-From this logic you can see why you should do everything possible to do well on the SAT/ACT while in high school.
+Using this logic you can see why you need to do everything possible to ace the SAT/ACT while in high school.

 It is never too early to get started with your test prep because you want to know what you’ll be up against.
 Here’s your chance to take a FREE SAT/ACT Practice Test.

-You’re in high school so don’t get stressed out over becoming a doctor, that is for later in life.
-The main thing which you need to concentrate on is getting admitted to a college or university.
-Once in college you can work on mapping out an appropriate strategy which will give you your best chances of achieving your goals.
+You’re in high school so don’t get stressed out over becoming a doctor, that’s for later in life.
+The main thing you need to concentrate on is getting admitted to a college or university.
+Once in college you can work on mapping out a strategy that gives you your best chances of achieving your goals.

 If things get too tough while in college you can always slow down and perhaps drop premed while in college and pick it up through a post baccalaureate program.
 But these are discussions for another time.